zqx1392/hello-world/README.md

 SOUL WILL NOT REST EASY FOR ME.
-- amiami
 - ADAM : download eve burst
 - AMAYUI : KILL THEM ALL
-- AKUMA : DUE TO ALTERNATIVE SOURCE, PICKLE IT
+- AKUMA : play when free?
-- CHAOS : DOWNLOAD
+- CHAOS : AFTER EVE

 For now.
 - write report to yasuki
-- do reserve plane.
+- do reserve plane, and hotel
-- contact japanpost via call
 - buy fucking gaming chair for ultimate 180 incline
 - Find new cabinet with key to hide things
 - call thaiairways for royal orchid account